Useful Tips for Employers When Interviewing Candidates

 - Tell them about your company and job first.
 Ask them what they know about the company and the role, then add any missing information to ensure clarity and full understanding.
 Then, start your questions.

 - Start easy and build up.
 Ask them to take a minute and introduce themselves.
 Body language is important, ensure that you are listening and acknowledge what is being said.
 Be sure to cover all your questions in the allotted time, and respect the time and set agenda.

-- Try to keep your emotions, biases and prejudgements in check.
-You are there to evaluate and assesses.
+- Try to keep your emotions, unconscious biases, and prejudgements in check.
+You are there to evaluate and assess.
 If you can do that you will have a more objective evaluation.
 Quantify the evaluation so that you can give a score to each applicant, you may need to weigh certain competencies more than others if they are more important.